Preservation of NATP: Abstract

 \section{Abstract}

-We prove several preservation theorems for NATP and furnish several examples of NATP.
+We prove preservation theorems for NATP; many of them extend the previously established preservation results for other model-theoretic tree properties.
+Using them, we also furnish proper examples of NATP theories which are simultaneously TP$_2$ and SOP.

-First, we prove preservation of NATP for the parametrization and sum of the theories of Fra\"{i}ss\'{e} limits of Fra\"{i}ss\'{e} classes satisfying strong amalgamation property.
+First, we show that NATP is preserved by the parametrization and sum of the theories of Fra\"{i}ss\'{e} limits of Fra\"{i}ss\'{e} classes satisfying strong amalgamation property.

-Second, we prove preservation of NATP for two kinds of dense/co-dense expansions, that is, the theories of lovely pairs and of H-structures for geometric theories and dense/co-dense expansion on vector spaces.
+Second, the preservation of NATP for two kinds of dense/co-dense expansions, that is, the theories of lovely pairs and of H-structures for geometric theories and dense/co-dense expansion on vector spaces are proved.

-Third, we prove preservation of NATP for the generic predicate expansion and the pair of an algebraically closed field and its distinguished subfield; for the latter, not only NATP, but also preservations of NTP$_1$ and NTP$_2$ are considered.
+Next, we prove preservation of NATP for the generic predicate expansion and the pair of an algebraically closed field and its distinguished subfield; for the latter, not only NATP, but also preservation of NTP$_1$ and NTP$_2$ are considered.

-Fourth, we present some proper examples of NATP using the results proved in this paper.
-Most of all, we show that the model companion of the theory of algebraically closed fields with circular orders (ACFO) is NATP.
+Finally, we present some proper examples of NATP theories using the results proved in this paper, including the parametrization of DLO and the expansion of an algebraically closed field by adding a generic linear order.
+In particular, we show that the model companion of the theory of algebraically closed fields with circular orders (ACFO) is NATP.